Photo credit: Suzanne Fiore Photography

-Two Pharmacists Team Up to Release Award-Winning Debut Title that Teaches Young People More About Becoming #HealthcareHeroes
+Two Board-Certified Clinical Pharmacists and Academicians Team Up to Release Award-Winning Debut Title that Teaches Young People More About Becoming #HealthcareHeroes

 Their book, “Healthcare Heroes,” is your blueprint to a healthcare career.